 Before the beginning of each term, the Business Office will send each student an estimated bill showing the total charges for the term and the financial aid expected to be credited to the student account for the term.
-The estimated bill will be mailed on July 20 for the fall term and on December 1 for the spring term.
+The estimated bill will be mailed mid July for the fall term and early December for the spring term.
 All charges for tuition, room and board are due approximately two weeks prior to the beginning of each term.
-Fall term balances are due August 14, 2013 and spring term balances are due January 2, 2014.
+Fall term balances are due August 15, 2017 and spring term balances are due January 5, 2018.

 If an account is not paid in full by the due date, the College regards the account as delinquent unless satisfactory financial arrangements have been made with the Business Office.
 Students with accounts considered delinquent are not entitled to future registration, room, board or issuance of transcripts.

 A monthly payment plan is available.
 For parents or students who wish to pay their account by credit card, please see a special announcement regarding Credit Card Acceptance Policies at Simpson College.
 In addition, students can access their account balance on line through SC Connect and make secure payments using a credit card.